High-Fiber Foods and Metformin: Can You Take Them Together?

 What happens when you take high-fiber foods with metformin?

-Metformin is the first-line oral medication for type 2 diabetes, and it works mainly by reducing hepatic glucose production and improving insulin sensitivity in peripheral tissues.
-It is absorbed primarily in the small intestine, and its absorption is somewhat saturable: at higher doses, a smaller fraction of the drug is taken up.
-Soluble fiber, which includes psyllium, oat beta-glucan, pectin, guar gum, and the fibers found in legumes, fruits, and vegetables, forms a viscous gel in the gut that can slow gastric emptying and the diffusion of nutrients and drugs to the absorption sites.
+Metformin is the first-line oral medication for type 2 diabetes.
+It works mainly by reducing the amount of glucose the liver produces and by improving the body's sensitivity to insulin.
+It is absorbed primarily in the small intestine.
+Soluble fiber — which includes psyllium, oat beta-glucan, pectin, guar gum, and the fibers in legumes, fruits, and vegetables — forms a viscous gel in the gut that slows gastric emptying and the movement of nutrients and drugs toward their absorption sites.

 Why is this important?